pgaulon/pgaulon.github.io/2025-02-09-clamav-pua-signatures.md

 ---

-A similar result also be done in Java with [OpenPDF](https://github.com/LibrePDF/OpenPDF/tree/master)
+A similar result can also be achieved in Java with [OpenPDF](https://github.com/LibrePDF/OpenPDF/tree/master)

 ```bash
 $ git clone https://github.com/LibrePDF/OpenPDF.git